The Good Stuff Shuffle

 Garage sales, op shops, bulk waste collections and kerbside rubbish are common ways of getting rid of household items.
 While these systems serve a large-scale purpose, they miss the mark on localised community connections and genuine encouragement of sustainable, environmental care practices.

-The Good Stuff Shuffle is different.
-It’s a community-powered, waste-reducing treasure trove where people come together to share, give, and take with a focus on environmental sustainability and community.
-At a Shuffle event, everything is free.
+It’s a community-powered, waste-reducing treasure trove where people come together with a focus on environmental sustainability and community.
+Think garage sale, but with many garage sales in the one community space.

 We believe that sustainability is a community effort.
 By coming together, we can minimise waste, make better use of what we already have, and create a culture of resourcefulness that benefits us all.